Categories can help you organize content on your site, but there are situations when you don’t want users to find specific categories.

 By customizing search engine settings, you can specify how WordPress should perform searches.

-For example, you can add or remove search sources, adjust attribute relevance weights, set conditions for showing entries, and much more.
+For example, you can add or remove search sources, adjust attribute, set conditions for showing entries, and much more.

 SearchWP allows you to create multiple search engines with a different set of rules and link them to specific search forms.

-There are no rules by default, so we’ll be adding the first one.
-To do so, click Add Rule.
+There are no rules by default, so you’ll need to add the first one.

 Make sure you have the Categories taxonomy selected, and enter the names of the categories you want to exclude in the very right field.